SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

    This is probably the easiest place to go wrong.
 For the original block, you can check the [Minecraft Wiki](ttps://wiki.biligame.com/mc/%E5%9C%B0%E5%9B%BE%E7%89%A9%E5%93%81%E6%A0%BC%E5%BC%8F#idcounts.dat_.E6.A0.BC.E5.BC.8F).
 If it's a mod custom block, either figure out how to measure it yourself or ask the mod developer.

-   If you don't know what the base color is, go to [principles of map drawing](./principles-introduction.md)
+   If you don't know what the base color is, go to [principles introduction](./principles-introduction.md)

 5. Chinese name of the block
 6. English name of the block